• Skip to primary navigation

 Is homemade chicken soup easy to make?

-I have experimented with a couple of different chicken soup recipes in my crockpot and my InstantPot, but felt frustrated that the process for making homemade chicken soup wasn't more simple.
+I have experimented with a couple of different chicken soup recipes in my crockpot and my InstantPot but for this recipe I wanted a classic chicken broth soup.

 The roasted garlic takes a little extra time but it sooooo worth it.
 Roasted garlic has a sweeter, milder flavor and is perfect for picky kids.